 - Stephen R. Byrn (Charles B. Jordan Professor) – solid state formulation and stability of small molecules, pediatric formulation, reduced dose formulation

 - Tonglei Li (Interim Head, Department of Industrial and Physical Pharmacy, Allen Chao Professor) – computational prediction of crystal structure, nanocrystals, amorphous-crystalline transitions

 - Rodolfo Pinal (Associate Professor) – methods for enhancing solubility, accelerating dissolution and optimizing bioavailability for poorly water soluble drugs.
 Director of the Center for Pharmaceutical Processing Research (CPPR), which for 20 years has brought together collaboration between industry and academia conducting activities on formulation and processing research.

-- Lynne S. Taylor (Professor) – amorphous solids, role of moisture in pharmaceutical solids, development of analytical methods to characterize solids
+- Lynne S. Taylor (Retter Professor of Pharmacy) – amorphous solids, role of moisture in pharmaceutical solids, development of analytical methods to characterize solids

 - Elizabeth M. Topp (Professor) – solid-state formulation and stability of biologics, control of protein aggregation